streamlit/docs/content/library/advanced-features/dataframes.md

 ## Configuring columns

 You are able configure the display and editing behavior of columns via `st.dataframe` and `st.data_editor` via the [Column configuration API](/library/api-reference/data/st.column_config).
-We have developing the API to let you add images, charts, and clickable URLs in dataframe and data editor columns.
+We have developed the API to let you add images, charts, and clickable URLs in dataframe and data editor columns.
 Additionally, you can make individual columns editable, set columns as categorical and specify which options they can take, hide the index of the dataframe, and much more.

 ### Column configuration